substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

 The code changes add delayed block finalization for instant block sealing consensus, which is needed for local development nodes such as substrate-contract-node and swanky-node.
 Frontend development requires the ability to configure the delayed time for block finalization after blocks are imported.
-An integration example for an actual node can be found in a pull request.
+An integration example for an actual node can be found [here](https://github.com/AstarNetwork/swanky-node/pull/61).

 ---